-Your student may be photographed or video taped while participating in school programs and activities.
-These photographs and videos may be used for school district publications such as, but not limited to, school newsletters, The INSIDER, district websites, and district social media.
-At some times, these photographs or videos may be used by the media, such as, but not limited to, on television news broadcasts, in the Lansing State Journal and in the Grand Ledge Independent.
+Your student may be photographed or videotaped while participating in school programs and activities.
+These photographs and videos may be used for school district publications such as, but not limited to, school newsletters, the INSIDER, district websites, and district social media.
+These photographs or videos may also be used by the news media for their publications such as, but not limited to, television news broadcasts, print stories in newspapers or magazines, or online news coverage.
 If you do not wish to have your student's photograph or video used for these purposes, please write a letter to your school principal requesting exemption from publication.